gadaxmagicgadax/graphql4iosdk/README.md

 I'll try to pass to you all the information I collected to get up and running in developing a project based on django and graphene (a library for building GraphQL APIs in Python).

-iosdk is the component for sending messaging to italian citisens using the mobile app "IO".
-The idea is to prepare an importer, based on graphql, reading suitable data from a view in the mysql database useful to prepare the messages to be sent to the citizens.
+iosdk is the component for sending messaging to italian citizens using the mobile app "IO".
+The idea is to prepare an importer, querying a graphql server, reading suitable data from a view in the mysql database useful to prepare the messages to be sent to the citizens.
 Graphql queries are then available on the django server to be called as rest API's from the importer.

 First of all I suggest to create a python environment just for the purposes of this project.
 In my case, I use anaconda so I just created a new environment called "graphql" and activated with :